-Hepatitis C virus (HCV) infection is a leading cause of chronic hepatitis, liver cirrhosis, and hepatocellular carcinoma worldwide.
-Our research focuses on the viral and cellular determinants required for the formation of a functional HCV replication complex, the investigation of structural and functional properties of the viral proteins, and analyses of interactions of these proteins with cellular proteins and functional pathways.
+Hepatitis C virus (HCV) infection is a leading cause of chronic hepatitis, liver cirrhosis and hepatocellular carcinoma worldwide.
+Our research over the past years focused on the viral and cellular determinants required for the formation of a functional HCV replication complex, the investigation of structural and functional properties of the viral proteins, and analyses of interactions of these proteins with cellular proteins and functional pathways.

 HCV has evolved various strategies to counteract the host immune response and to establish persistent infection.
-Previous work has identified the HCV NS3-4A serine protease as a key viral protein blocking innate immune sensing pathways.
-NS3-4A cleaves and inactivates the essential adaptor molecule MAVS in the RIG-I viral RNA-sensing pathway, thereby blocking interferon production.
-More recently, we have pursued a quantitative proteomics-based approach to identify novel cellular targets of the HCV NS3-4A protease.
-These studies revealed novel host targets that are currently being characterized for their role in the viral life cycle as well as in the pathogenesis of hepatitis C.
+Previous work has identified the NS3-4A protease as a key viral protein blocking antiviral innate immune defense as well as other cellular pathways.
+NS3-4A cleaves and thereby inactivates the essential adaptor molecule MAVS in the RIG-I viral RNA-sensing pathway, thereby blocking interferon production.
+More recently, we have pursued a quantitative proteomics-based strategy to identify novel cellular targets of the HCV NS3-4A protease.
+These studies have revealed several novel host targets, including glutathione peroxidase 8 (GPx8), that are currently being characterized for their role in the viral life cycle as well as the pathogenesis of hepatitis C.

-HEV is a non-enveloped positive-strand RNA virus belonging to the Hepeviridae family.
-Its 7.2-kb RNA genome harbors 3 open reading frames (ORF) that are translated into (i) the ORF1 protein, comprising the RNA-dependent RNA polymerase and other replicase components, (ii) ORF2, the viral capsid, and (iii) ORF3, a small phosphoprotein.
+HEV is a positive-strand RNA virus belonging to the Hepeviridae family.
+Its 7.2-kb RNA genome harbors 3 open reading frames (ORF) that are translated into (i) the ORF1 replicase protein, comprising the RNA-dependent RNA polymerase and other functional domains, (ii) ORF2, the viral capsid, and (iii) ORF3, a small protein required for virion secretion.

-Our ongoing research on the molecular virology of hepatitis E focuses on the functional organization of the HEV replicase, the structure and function of the ORF3 protein, and the investigation of antiviral drugs which may be used for the treatment of immunocompromised patients with chronic hepatitis E. Our research efforts on HEV are embedded in an multidisciplinary effort covering epidemiological, clinical, diagnostic and basic aspects of hepatitis E.
+The HEV life cycle is still poorly characterized.
+Therefore, our ongoing research on the molecular virology of hepatitis E focuses on the functional organization of the HEV replicase, the structure and function of the ORF3 protein, as well as on the development of novel in vitro model systems.